VAMDC/NodeSoftware/doc/source/newnode.rst

   the QuerySet if necessary.
 We also prepare a string with the percentage for the headers.
-* Line 16-20: We use the ForeignKeys from the Transition model to the States model that tell us which are the upper and lower states for a transition.
+* Line 16-20: We use the ForeignKeys from the Transition model to the State model that tell us which are the upper and lower states for a transition.
 We put their ids in to a set which throws out duplicates and then use this set of state_ids to get the QuerySet for the states that belong to the selected transitions.
 * Line 22-24: An alternative, more straight forward way to achieve the same thing.
-This uses the ForeignKeys in the *inverse* direction, connects the two queryObjects by an OR-relation, selects the states and then throuws away dumplicates.
+This uses the ForeignKeys in the *inverse* direction, connects the two queryObjects by an OR-relation, selects the states and then throws away duplicates.
 The first approach proves faster if the number of duplicates is large.
 * Lines 26-27: We run count() on the states to get their number for the headers and do a quick selection and count on the species, again using a